 - You can only open one if you are aged 18-39.

-- From 6 April 2021, if you withdraw money for any reason other than buying your first home (up to £450,000) or retirement, you’ll pay a government charge of 25% on the the amount you withdraw.
+- If you withdraw money for any reason other than buying your first home (up to £450,000) or retirement, you’ll pay a government charge of 25% on the the amount you withdraw.
 This means you’ll get back less than you’ve put in.
 Please note, this excludes investment gains/losses and fees for a Stocks & Shares Lifetime ISA.